valeIT/valeIT.github.io/_posts/2019-05-26-unity-tilemaps-and-procedural-generation.md

 ## Defining The Generator

-Next, the actual generator: ``.
-In this file, we store an array of Ztile to hold our different sections on top of every Tilemap so we can map each tile to the correct layer.
+Next, we create the actual map generator: `TileMapGenerator`.
+In this file, we store an array of our custom Ztile to hold the different sections so we can map each tile to the correct layer.
+In this case we are using a few different layers, but for more complicated setups yo ucould always add more layers when needed.

 ```
 using System.Collections;